 Today, America is the greatest debtor-nation in world history.
 The U.S. is now dependent on foreign nations for most manufactured products.
-Only 10% of the workforce is involved with manufacturing (public employees out-number manufacturing employees by 2 to 1).
-We mainly export raw materials such as wheat, coal, soybeans, fertilizers, meat, and tobacco.
+Only 10% of the workforce are involved with manufacturing (public employees out-number manufacturing employees by 2 to 1).
+We mainly export raw materials such as wheat, coal, meat, tobacco and soybeans.

-Founders such as George Washington (Father of the country), James Madison (Father of the Constitution) and Alexander Hamilton (first Secretary of the Treasury) introduced an American System of protection to domestic labor and industry.
-In 1789, the first Congress of the United States passed the “Tariff Act.”
+Founders such as George Washington (Father of the nation), Alexander Hamilton (first Secretary of the Treasury), and James Madison (Father of the Constitution) introduced an American System of protection for domestic labor and industry.
+In 1789, the first Congress of the United States passed the “TARIFF ACT.”

 Their strategy to shield U.S. industry changed the way Americans did business.
-People decided to produce the goods themselves, rather than pay the import tax and depend on foreigners.
-The strategy created a production-boom for ‘infant’ industries and businesses that competed with England.
-Customers ended up paying less; and inter-state commerce sky-rocketed.
+People decided to produce the goods themselves, rather than pay the import tax.
+The legislation created a production-boom for ‘infant’ industries that competed with England.
+As a result, inter-state commerce sky-rocketed.

 PROTECTIVE TARIFFS WORKED.

-For the next 150 years, customs duties produced 50% to more than 90% of all federal revenues (to fund infrastructure).
+For more than 150 years, U.S. customs duties produced 50% to more than 90% of all federal revenues (the duties funded infrastructure).

 UNITED NATIONS • BRETTON WOODS

-“The United Nations Monetary and Financial Conference” convened in 1944 at Bretton Woods, New Hampshire to establish a United Nations banking system.
-Nations in attendance chose the U.S. dollar as the interim “reserve currency” of the new monetary system.
-National currencies were un-pegged from gold, and pegged to the dollar.
+In 1944, “The United Nations Monetary and Financial Conference” convened at Bretton Woods, N.H. to establish a U.N. banking system: the WORLD BANK (Int’l Bank for Reconstruction & Development) and the IMF (Int’l Monetary Fund).
+National currencies were un-pegged from gold, and pegged to the U.S. dollar.*

-The International Monetary Fund (IMF) and the International Bank for Reconstruction (World Bank) were established as the agencies of Global Governance.* At the close of the U.N.
-Conference, the U.S. Treasury Secretary (Henry Morgenthau, Jr.) said the establishment of the United Nations banking system marked the “end of economic nationalism.”
+At the close of the U.N.
+Conference, the U.S. Treasury Secretary (Henry Morgenthau, Jr.) said the establishment of the United Nations banking system marked “the end of economic nationalism.”
 And he was right.

 IMPLEMENTING GLOBAL GOVERNANCE

-As the policy of protection was removed from U.S. industry, America’s powerful manufacturing economy was gradually transformed to a consumption economy.**
+The U.S. policy of protection was dismantled incrementally.
+As protective tariffs were removed from industry, America’s powerful “manufacturing economy” was gradually transformed into a “consumption economy.”****

-In 1994, the “North American Free Trade Agreement) was “fast-tracked.”
-NAFTA signaled an exodus by local manufacturers to foreign lands.
-Why?
-Lower taxes, fewer regulations, lower prices, lower quality, no employee healthcare or retirement benefits, and no unions (super-cheap labor).
-Millions of U.S. industrial jobs vanished.
+In 1994, the “North American Free Trade Agreement” was “fast-tracked.”
+The U.N.
+NAFTA Treaty signaled an exodus by local manufacturers to foreign lands (millions of U.S. industrial jobs vanished).

-In 1995, the United Nations G.A.T.T.
-Treaty (General Agreement on Tariffs and Trade) was replaced by a sweeping United Nations Management System called the “World Trade Organization” (U.N.WTO Treaty) replaced the U.N.GATT Treaty.***
+In 1995, a sweeping United Nations Management System called the “World Trade Organization” (U.N.WTO Treaty) replaced the U.N.GATT Treaty.***

 Image courtesy of “The Atlantic.”

-Until credit collapsed on August 9, 2007 and markets crashed in 2008, people enjoyed the illusion of growth and prosperity as a result of easy credit at low rates.
-The last ten years of Quantitative Easing (QE), 0% interest rates, and various government programs have helped to disguise the structural increase in U.S. unemployment:
+Until credit collapsed on Aug.
+9, 2007 and markets crashed in 2008, Americans enjoyed the illusion of growth and prosperity as a result of easy credit at low rates.
+Years of Quantitative Easing, low interest rates, and various government programs have helped to disguise the structural increase in unemployment:

 It is not an accident the United States is now economically dependent and indebted beyond belief.
-Lawmakers ignored the Constitution, debased the dollar, and hitched America’s wagon to United Nations Global Governance.
+Lawmakers ignored the Constitution, debased the dollar, and hitched America’s wagon to U.N.
+Global Governance.